 pav bhaji” Mumbai pav bhaji.
-Food always adds color to any gloomy thoughts.
+Food always adds color to any gloomy thoughts and cheers you up.
+This Mumbai Pav Bhaji does exactly that.

 Mumbai is hard to define.
 A ruthless city, city of dreamers and riches, a beautiful mess of technicolor dilapidated structures standing proudly alongside the Victorian and Gothic architecture in a spectacular maze completed with unending lanes of towering skyscrapers.
 A city that is shaped by an assortment of flavors both local, regional and global, a kaleidoscope of cuisines where fine dining and street foods coexist in a symbiotic relationship.